 It’s here.
-Electronic Entertainment Expo 2012, better known as E3, has kicked off in LA, and being the games industry’s yearly D-Day, the announcements have already started rolling in, even though the show floor has yet open.
+Electronic Entertainment Expo 2012, better known as E3, has kicked off in Los Angeles and just like last year’s E3, it’s the games industry’s annual D-Day.
+The announcements have already started rolling in, even though the show floor has yet open.
 Zath will be giving you daily summaries of all the news of the day as well in-depth game previews and interviews over the next 3 or 4 days, and we’ll begin with a summary of the various press conferences of the day.

 At around 9:30am Microsoft began proceedings, bringing out the big guns with Halo 4.
 The demo showed the single player wherein Master Chief is moving through the jungle going up against ‘defense AIs’ and using a new infrared visor mode along with Forerunner weaponry, good stuff.

 Next up was a trailer for Splinter Cell: Blacklist, set on the Iran-Iraq border, it looks to be about a terrorist group known as Blacklist and features the Spy vs. Merc mode as well as co-op and singleplayer.
 With Kinect integration, the game is out Spring 2013.
 Other interesting game announcements included Forza Horizon and Gears of War: Judgement, what looks to be a prequel to the original trilogy – only a CG trailer was shown.